Ice Station Zebra: Plot

-Jones reveals to Ferraday that he's looking for an advanced experimental British camera that used an enhanced film developed by the Americans.
+Jones reveals to Ferraday that he is looking for an experimental British camera that used an enhanced film developed by the Americans.
 The Soviets stole the technology and sent it into orbit to photograph locations of American missile silos.
 The satellite also recorded all the Soviet missile sites.
-After a malfunction, it crashed near Ice Station Zebra in the Arctic.
+After a malfunction, it crashed near Ice Station Zebra.
 When Soviet and British agents arrived to recover the film capsule, the scientists were caught in the crossfire; the only way of finding the capsule being a tracking device lost somewhere in the station.
 Ferraday sends his crew out to search for the capsule.
-Just as Jones finally finds the tracking device, he is knocked out by Vaslov, now revealed to be a Soviet double agent and the saboteur.
-Anders confronts Vaslov and the two men fight before the dazed Jones shoots and kills the American captain.
+Just as Jones finds the tracking device, he is knocked out by Vaslov, now revealed to be a Soviet double agent and the saboteur.
+Anders confronts Vaslov and the two men fight before the dazed Jones shoots and kills the American.
 Vaslov feigns his innocence to Ferraday, who discovers a detonation transmitter for the capsule, which he keeps concealed.

-Tigerfish detects approaching Soviet aircraft.
+The Tigerfish detects approaching Soviet aircraft.
 Ferraday lets Vaslov use the tracker to locate the ice-buried capsule.
 Jumping from their transport planes, Soviet paratroopers land nearby and move in as the Americans work to free the capsule from the ice.
 Their commander, Colonel Ostrovsky, demands the film, threatening to detonate the capsule's explosive booby trap should the Americans attempt to escape with it.
 After Ferraday hands over the empty container, a brief firefight occurs when the deception is discovered.
 In the confusion, Vaslov tries to take the film, but is wounded by Jones.
 Ferraday orders him to give the film to the Soviets.
 The canister is sent aloft by weather balloon for recovery by aircraft.
 Moments before it is taken, Ferraday activates his own detonator, destroying the film and denying either side the locations of the other's missile silos.
 Ostrovsky concedes that both his and Ferraday's missions are effectively accomplished, and the standoff ends, each side beginning the return to their home countries.

-Tigerfish completes the rescue of the civilians, and sets sail back to Scotland.
+The Tigerfish completes the rescue of the civilians, and sets sail back to Scotland.
 A teleprinter machine report frames the incident as a successful cooperative "humanitarian mission" between the West and the Soviet Union.